 Foreign Currency Reporting

-According to so called “The Paul Manifort Rule,” holding over $10,000 USD in a foreign account or accounts at any point during the taxable year triggers a requirement to file Form 114 – Report of Foreign Bank and Financial Accounts (FBAR) with the Financial Crimes Enforcement Network (FinCEN).
+According to the so-called “The Paul Manifort Rule,” holding over $10,000 in a foreign account or accounts at any point during the taxable year triggers a requirement to file Form 114 – Report of Foreign Bank and Financial Accounts (FBAR) with the Financial Crimes Enforcement Network (FinCEN).
 Note that although the filing deadline is the same as the tax return, the FBAR filing is not part of the tax return and is filed separately/directly with FinCEN.

 As you can see, taxes on crypto are not an easy topic, and after reading this you probably don’t want to do it alone.
-Especially with the risk of being investigated by the IRS if something is not reported correctly.
+Especially with the potential risk of being investigated by the IRS if something is not reported correctly.

 So now you understand why you need a software solution to calculate your taxes.
 But what makes ZenLedger the best cryptocurrency tax software?
-Let’s talk about some of our features that make us the best crypto tax calculator.
+Let’s talk about some of the features that make us the best crypto tax calculator.

-How ZenLedger’s Crypto Tax Calculator works
+How ZenLedger’s Crypto Tax Calculator Works

-Grand Unified Accounting: Your Tax Review
+Grand Unified Accounting: Your Crypto Tax Review